openstack-archive/fuel-docs/pages/terminology/s/stateless-and-stateful-services.rst

 depend on the results of each previous request.
-Stateful services are more difficult to manage because a single action typically involves multiple requests, so simply providing addiitonal instances and load balancing does not solve the problem.
+Stateful services are more difficult to manage because a single action typically involves multiple requests, so simply providing additional instances and load balancing does not solve the problem.
 For example, if the Horizon user interface reset itself every time you went to a new page,